Things You Didn’t Know Were Vertical Angles

 15-Degree Vertical Angles

-Vertical angles can also be used to measure the angle of inclination of a slope.
+Vertical can also be used to measure the angle of inclination of a slope.
 For example, if you are building a staircase.
 You will need to choose the angle of inclination that is best for your staircase.

-Vertical angles can also be used to measure the size of objects.
-For example if you are measuring the size of a room.You will need to use ver tical angles to determine its dimensions.
+Vertical can also be used to measure the size of objects.
+For example, if you are measuring the size of a room.
+You will need to use vertical to determine its dimensions.

-Oblique Vertical Anglas
+Oblique Vertical Angles

 - They can be created when two lines meeting at a right angle are not perpendicular to each other